Joaxin/PinsfloraLangs/no/introduction.md

 | tann | tenner | _tooth - teeth_ |
 | tre | trær | _tree - trees_ |

+**Jeg leser flere aviser.**

+I read several newspapers.

 ## Question Words

+When you're just starting out learning a new language, few things are more useful than to be able to ask the questions that allow you to find what you need or further your learning.

+Confused yet?
+We have just the word for you...

+**Hva** is the word for _what_, and also happens to be just the right thing to exclaim when you feel like you've been hit in the head with one Norwegian grammar rule too many.

 | Norwegian | English |
 | :--- | :--- |